kose-bioinfo/biscotti/README.md

 ### Acknowledgements

 BISCOTTI was developed for and in collaboration with the [Tregoning Lab](https://www.imperial.ac.uk/infectious-disease/research/immunology-infection/mucosal-infection-and-immunity/).
-With special thanks to Valeria Gerardi, [Barbara Bravi](https://gitlab.com/bbravi) and John Tregoning for their expertise and help in supporting the implementation of this tool.
+With special thanks to Valeria Gerardi, [Barbara Bravi](https://gitlab.com/bbravi) and John Tregoning for their help and support in the implementation of this tool.

 ## Other References